What Marketing for Podiatrists Actually Looks Like

 A website in this vertical has three jobs: load fast on mobile, communicate trust in under ten seconds, and make it effortless to call or submit a form.
 We have seen companies double their lead volume without changing ad spend, purely by rebuilding a slow, cluttered website.

-How Campaigns Should Be Built for Podiatrist
+How Campaigns Should Be Built for Podiatrists

 Layer One: Immediate Intent Capture (Google Ads + Maps)